fauna/graphql-workshop/content/building/authentication/index.md

 In the previous section, you created a signup mutation in GraphQL.
 On the signup page on form submit, you call this `signup` mutation using the apollo-client library.
 Make the following changes to your Signup component.

-First, import the `useMutation` and `gql` funciton from apollo-client library.
+First, import the `useMutation` and `gql` functions from apollo-client library.
 Define the `signup` mutation as a JavaScript query string constant.

 {{< tabs groupId="frontend" >}}
 {{% tab name="Next.js" %}}